I’m not flexible

 If you’ve been given the all-clear by your doctor to exercise that’s great.
 If you had complications involving injury or illness please let me know before class.

-It may not be the time to practice yoga unless your physical therapist has recommended yoga.
-If you are rehabilitating, get advice first and let me know in advance about your injury.
+It may not be the time to practice yoga unless your physical therapist or doctor has recommended yoga.
+If you are rehabilitating or recovering, get advice first and let me know in advance about your situation.

 You’ll be moving your body quite a bit so wear loose clothing such as leggings, shorts or lightweight trackies.